Don't Let Your Permissions be Hijacked!

 You grant sandboxuser exactly the permissions a typical application user would have.
 For instance, if normal users are members of the role ApplicationUsers, you add sandboxuser as a member to that role.
 When you need to run application procedures in the database, you impersonate this sandbox user with EXECUTE AS USER.
 Beside the protection against permission hijacking, there is a second advantage which in practice may be more important.
 To wit, if a developer has been oblivious about what permissions normal users have and has added something that requires permissions beyond that, you will get a permission error and you can discuss with the developer how to rectify this.
 (One example of this could be use of dynamic SQL, despite that the ApplicationUsers role only has permission to run stored procedures, but no SELECT permissions on tables.)

-Note: if you also need to use a sandbox user when running direct DML statements to protect you from evil DML triggers, the sandbox user will obviously need INSERT, UPDATE and DELETE permissions.
+Note: If you also need to use a sandbox user when running direct DML statements to protect you from evil DML triggers, the sandbox user will obviously need INSERT, UPDATE and DELETE permissions.

+Just beware that a login-less user does not have any access outside the database, so access to linked servers or other databases will fail.
 If you are also wearing the sysadmin hat, you can resolve this situation by creating a sandbox login for impersonation with EXECUTE AS LOGIN.
-This will work for cross-database access, but you need to tread carefully here, though, if you are on a server with many unrelated databases.
+This will work for cross-database access, but you need to tread carefully here, if you are on a server with many unrelated databases.
 If you use the same sandbox login in many databases, you can be victim of a cross-DB attack, so you would need one sandbox login per database.
 For this reason, my preference is for login-less users, which also keep sys.server_principals less cluttered.
+Only use a sandbox login, when there is an actual need for it.
+That is, when there actually is a need for cross-database or server-level access.

 What if you need access to a linked server?
 If the linked server is set up with login-mapping using a sandbox login still works, but not if the linked server uses self-mapping, because the impersonation is not trusted outside the SQL Server instance.
 What options do you have?